Oregon | Hiking + Trekking | Travel Guides | United States

 A slightly different take on Little Free Libraries: Little Free Galleries.

-Plan on also encountering colorful murals along the route.
+We also encountered some colorful murals along the route.

 …and views of downtown Portland and the West Hills.